samallenonline/CS3300-003-Kigo/kigo-documentation/README.md

 Use an IDE such as Eclipse for better project management.
 Write and run unit tests for new classes before integrating them into the JAR files.

+## Current Limitations

+- **Dependency on External APIs**

+The Kigo app relies heavily on the Spotify API for user data and the lyrics.ovh API for lyric retrieval.
+If these APIs experience downtime, rate limiting, or unexpected changes, core functionalities like haiku generation may fail.
+Additionally, Lyrics.ovh contains a limited database of lyrics and often does not provide lyrics for lesser-known tracks.

+- **Limited Compatibility with Streaming Platforms**

+This software is only compatible with the music streaming service Spotify.
+Users who use other streaming services like Pandora, Apple Music, Soundcloud, or YouTube Music will not be able to use the software.

+- **Error Handling**

+Basic error handling and debugging logs are implemented, which facilitate development.
+However, user-facing error messages are limited and could be improved to better communicate issues, such as missing data, API failures, or unexpected inputs.

+- **Missing feature implementation**

+Some planned features (though non-essential), such as the haiku gallery and additional user preferences are not yet implemented.

+Overall, the software operates adequately and meets most user expectations by achieving essential functionality.

 ## Guidance for Future Developers

 **Extending Frontend Functionality:**